PGS Software : Will Edge Computing Replace the Cloud?

 Ever smaller and cheaper components will facilitate the creation of smaller, modular Edge data centres.
 There, many data processes will find their new home.

-But, unlike Levine's prediction, the Cloud itself is unlikely to be replaced.
+But, unlike what Levine predicted, the Cloud itself is unlikely to be replaced.
 Rather, it will complete the Edge computing concept, acting as a hub for storage, backup, coordination, and Machine Learning.
 The more demanding data processing tasks will still require Cloud infrastructure.

 Edge Computing is not a stand-alone solution.
 It will result in an increasingly complex and diverse network that is built around larger centres that serve as the backbone for the 'cloudlets'.
 While concepts like connected cars - essentially driving data centres - indicate a trend towards greater independence from the Cloud, key aspects such as data security, network stability, and processing power will continue to drive the need for Big Data centres.